On this page you will find a KIT LIST to download and information on what kit you need and what can be borrowed from the school DofE kit store.

 SOCKS are often overlooked as unimportant items of kit.
-Sometimes people just chuck in any old socks.
+Sometimes people just wear any old socks.
 This can be a mistake!
-Decent hiking socks that are the correct size can make an enormous difference to your feet.
-Good hiking socks will protect your feet and keep you comfortable and blister free even after hours and days of trekking.
+Good quality hiking socks that are the correct size can make an enormous difference to your feet.
+Good hiking socks will protect your feet and keep you comfortable and blister free after hours and days of trekking.
 The best advice is to buy a few different walking socks from outlets like Millets or Blacks or Cotswold.
 Socks come in foot sizes and styled for different types of walking.
-Buy a few different ones that suit you best.
-You will soon find which ones work best for you.
+Buy a few different ones to find which suit you best.

 Some people like to wear TWO socks: one thick, one thin, against the foot.
 There are pros and cons to this.
 You’ll need to try on your boots to make sure they fit your sock system.
 Never wear socks that make your boots too tight… this is a fast way to get blisters.

-No jeans!
 You can wear more or less anything BUT avoid overloading on heavy cotton garments, thin T shirts are OK, especially in summer, but NO JEANS!
-They stay wet and are wholly inappropriate for extended outdoor expeditions.

 Packing it all

-- The standard advice is to pack waterproofs, food and other essential items needed during the day at the top (last).
+- The usual advice is to pack waterproofs, food and other essential items needed frequently and quickly during the day at the top (i.e. pack last).

-- Sleeping bag should be double wrapped and packed first at the base.
+- Sleeping bag should be double put in a dry bag or wrapped in strong bin liners and packed first at the base.

 - In between, pack items to maximise comfort and stability: heavier stuff near the bottom and your back often helps with centre of gravity.